Security notes for Office solution developers

-Note You can include Microsoft Visual Basic for Applications (VBA) code or run COM Add-ins only in a macro-enabled document, worksheet, or presentation.
-You can create a macro-enabled file by saving the documents with a .docm or .dotm extension in Microsoft Word; .xlsm, xltm, or xlam extension in Microsoft Excel; or pptm, potm, ppam, or ppsm extension in Microsoft PowerPoint.
+You can include Visual Basic for Applications (VBA) code or run COM add-ins only in a macro-enabled document, worksheet, or presentation.
+You can create a macro-enabled file by saving the documents with a .docm or .dotm extension in Word; an .xlsm, .xltm, or .xlam extension in Excel; or a .pptm, .potm, .ppam, or .ppsm extension in PowerPoint.

-To install and run an unsigned COM add-in, the Require Application Add-ins to be signed by Trusted Publisher and the Disable all Application Add-ins options must be cleared in the Add-ins tab in the Trust Center.
-To open the Add-ins tab, click the File tab, and then click Options, Trust Center, Trust Center Settings, and Add-ins.
+To install and run an unsigned COM add-in, the Require Application Add-ins to be signed by Trusted Publisher and the Disable all Application Add-ins options must be cleared on the Add-ins tab in the Trust Center.
+To open the Add-ins tab, choose the File tab, and then choose Options > Trust Center > Trust Center Settings> Add-ins.

 To run all VBA macros, including those that have not been digitally signed, the Enable all macros option must be selected in the Trust Center.
-To view the Macro Settings options, click the File tab, and then click Options, Trust Center, Trust Center Settings, and Macros Settings.
+To view the Macro Settings options, choose the File tab, and then choose Options > Trust Center > Trust Center Settings > Macros Settings.
 For security reasons, it is strongly recommended that you do this only in a testing environment.
 After you complete your testing, set the options back to their original state.

 You can see a list of available add-ins on the Add-ins tab in the Trust Center.
-On the same tab, you can enable, disable, add, or remove COM or Word add-ins by selecting the type of add-in in the drop-down box by the Manage label and then clicking the Go button.
+On the same tab, you can enable, disable, add, or remove COM or Word add-ins by selecting the type of add-in in the drop-down box next to the Manage label, and then choosing the Go button.

 For information about how to edit the registry, see the "Changing Keys and Values" Help topic in the Registry Editor (Regedit.exe) or the "Add and Delete Information in the Registry" and "Edit Registry Information" topics in the Registry Editor (Regedt32.exe).